 The agrifood sector in Brabant is growing ever smarter and more sustainable.
 Find out how Brabant achieves this.
-The information presented in Brabant Brand Box is offered free-of-charge for positive stories about Brabant.

 Golden yellow wheat fields, luscious meadows, grazing cows: farming runs in Brabant's lifeblood.
 None other than Vincent van Gogh, the world famous artist who originates from Zundert, was inspired by the rustic beauty of the province of Brabant.
 His painting, The Potato Eaters, is a picture of domestic tranquillity.

 But appearances are deceiving.
 That rural tranquillity hides a bustling business chain in Brabant.
 All the food that our farmers produce and harvest goes to domestic and foreign buyers.
 Potatoes, corn on the cob and legs of ham flow in seemingly endless quantities down the conveyors in food processing companies.